 - 1. Final reports documenting the disbursement of funds must be submitted to the Foundation within 12 months of receiving the payment, or within two months of the grant's total disbursement. - 2.
 All grant projects and activities funded by district grants must be completed within 24 months of disbursement by the Foundation or the local district to the club or project site. - 3.
-If unused grant funds exceed US\$500, all remaining funds must be returned promptly to The Rotary Foundation and will be credited to the district's DDF.
-Unused grant funds US\$500 and below must be used for activities that meet the district grant eligibility requirements.
+Unused grant funds in excess of US\$500 must be returned promptly to The Rotary Foundation and will be credited to the district's DDF.
+Unused grant funds below US\$500 must be used for charitable purposes.